johandry/terranova-examples/ec2/README.md

 The log middleware hijacks the standard log instance to intercept the Terraform output, parse it and send it back to the custom logger (`myLog`).
 This custom logger uses the default Terranova logger sending the output to StdErr or discard it if the flag `--quiet` was used.
 The custom logger also uses the log level Info (prints Info, Warns and Errors) or the log level Debug (prints debug entries + the same as Info) if the flag `--debug` is set.

-Starting this point, every log entry using the standard log is hijacked and parsed by the middleware.
-This hijack stops when we close the middleware:
+The hijack of the Terraform logs stops when we close the middleware:

 ```go
 defer logMiddleware.Close()